tuya/tuya-ui-bizbundle-android-config-values/README.md

-# Config files of Tuya Smart UI Bizbundle for Android
+# Config files of Thing Smart UI Bizbundle for Android

 Contains the configuration files and language settings.